 - San Antonio

 - West University Place

 How much does a payday loan in Texas cost?

-Texas law doesn’t specify a maximum financing fee, and the APR is about 410% per loan.
+Texas law doesn’t specify a maximum financing fee, and the typical APR is more than 400% per loan.
 You should read your contract carefully before signing because it lists all the possible fees you’ll have to pay.

 - Less than $30. $1 for each $5 borrowed

 - $31 to $100.
 10% of the amount borrowed and a handling charge of $3/month for loans less than $35, $3.50/month for loans between $36 to $70 and $4/month for loans between $71 a $100

 - More than $100. $10 and a handling charge of $4 per $100 borrowed

 If you’re late on a payment or miss one entirely, you’ll have to pay a late fee of either 5% of the payment or $7.50.
 If you don’t have enough money in your account, lenders are allowed to charge for filing fees and a $30 non-sufficient funds (NSF) fee.